Drug Recognition Expert (DRE) Program

 What is a DRE?

-A Drug Recognition Expert (DRE) is an officer who has received specialized training and has been certified by the International Association of Chiefs of Police to evaluate suspects and determine:
+A Drug Recognition Expert (DRE) is an officer who has received specialized training and has been credentialed by the International Association of Chiefs of Police to evaluate suspects and determine:

 - If the subject is impaired.

-- If a medical condition is causing the impairment
+- If a medical condition is causing the impairment, or

-There are more than 6,000 officers certified worldwide...approximately 1/10 of 1% of all certified law enforcement officers.
+There are more than 8,000 officers in the United States certified...approximately 1.1% of all law enforcement officers.

-DRE school is extremely demanding and is by application only.
+DRE school is a demanding course and is by application only.
 Once an officer becomes a DRE, recertification is required every two years.
 After the first recertification, a DRE can apply to become an instructor.
 Complete information for each course can be found by clicking the appropriate links below: